 HMS Thrasher (Lt.
 H.S.
-Mackenzie, DSO, RN) fired three torpedoes at U-77 in position 32º48N, 33º36E.
-All torpedoes missed.
+Mackenzie, DSO, RN) fired three torpedoes at U-77 in position 32º48N, 33º36E, which all missed.
 Thrasher then surfaced to engage with gunfire, but U-77 dived and escaped.

 13 Nov 1942

-The depth charge attack on 13 Nov 1942 by British corvettes HMS Lotus and HMS Poppy, credited with sinking U-605 was in fact against U-77, which escaped with only minor damage (Sources: 1987-07-01, FDS/NHB)
+The target of the depth charge attack on 13 Nov 1942 by British corvettes HMS Lotus and HMS Poppy, credited with sinking U-605 was in fact U-77, which escaped with only minor damage.
+(Sources: 1987-07-01, FDS/NHB)

 28 Mar 1943